 Most Austin MetroRail stations are served by bus routes that can take you to your final destination, so you can ride the train and then seamlessly catch a quick bus ride to major employers, shopping and education destinations.
 Would you like to go shopping and dining at the Domain?
 Get off at the Kramer Station, and bus Route 466 will take you to The Domain.

 MetroRail trains run late on Friday and Saturday nights too.
 Enjoy Rainey Street nightlife or fine dining at Fogo de Chao, MAX’s Wine Dive or Vince Young Steakhouse, walking distance from the Downtown station.
 Or catch some live music on East 6th and visit a food truck, walking distance from the Plaza Saltillo station.
 On Saturdays, trains begin service at 4 p.m.
 The last train leaves Downtown Station at 12:30 Friday and midnight Saturday.
 Unfortunately there is no service on Sunday.
 Hopefully that will change one day!

 Make an entire day of visiting downtown Austin on a weekday by riding the MetroRail downtown in the morning and then rent a scooter or just go out on foot to explore the city all day.
 This would be a fun outing for your adventurous out of town guests.
 Or it could be a new and exciting way to see Austin from a different perspective.
 Downtown is fairly compact for a big city.
 On a day of nice weather, you can cover a lot of ground.
 Stay until the evening hours to watch the bats fly from under the South Congress bridge!

-As a fun outing this kids will enjoy, you can ride the MetroRail from Lakeline Station to downtown and explore downtown with the kids.
+For kids, riding the MetroRail from Lakeline Station to downtown would be an exciting adventure.
 You can easily get to the Ann and Roy Butler Hike and Bike Trail from the Downtown station by walking to the end of Trinity Street where the trail begins.
 A few good spots to eat nearby are Gus’ Fried Chicken and Le’ Cafe’ Crepe.
 There’s also a PF Chang’s near the station.
 Or just pack a lunch and take a roundtrip ride to Austin and back.
 The kids would have a blast!
 Walk down to Congress Avenue on the trail, then walk straight up Congress to the Capitol where you can take a tour.
 Of course, it is downtown and a metropolitan city, so be aware of your surroundings.

 Austin’s newest attracting is the Austin FC Q2 Stadium near the Domain.
 If you are planning to attend a game, consider taking the metro rail to the Kramer Station instead of trying to find limited parking nearby.
 Check out the CapMetro special service to Q2 page for more details.

 The Crestview Station area at Airport Blvd and N Lamar Blvd has been improving in the last years with new restaurants and shopping walking distance to the station.
 Right at the station is a great neighborhood pub, BlackStar Co-Op with local draft beer and delicious pub fare.
 Read more about this unique member owned brewery and restaurant on their website.
 You will definitely want to check them out!
 Just across the road is Kura Revolving Sushi Bar.
-Not only is riding the train an adventure the kids will love, but having sushi at a revolving sushi bar will have them grinning.
+Not only is riding the train an adventure, but having sushi at a revolving sushi bar will have you grinning.
 Also in the same plaza are Snow Ball Rice Ball, 85c Bakery and Cafe and Sazan Raman.

 Get out and explore all that Austin has to offer, just a short ride away on the MetroRail.
 Check Schedule Here.